Berkshire Eagle Staff

 Three of the first places in the regional contests were for reporting: arts and entertainment, crime and courts, and religion.
 The remaining two first-place finishes were for an arts and entertainment section (Tanglewood’s 75th anniversary) and for a general-news story titled "So many questions," about a triple-murder case awaiting trial in Berkshire County.

-The second places were for business reporting, a business special section (the digital Berkshires) and sports section (Patriots-Giants Super Bowl), and the third places were
+The second places were for business reporting, a business special section (the digital Berkshires) and sports section (Patriots-Giants Super Bowl), and the third places were for education reporting and environmental reporting.

 Eagle staff members named at the NENPA awards ceremony in Boston included Andrew Amelinckx, Derek Gentile, Dick Lindsay and Clarence Fanto, as well as Eagle contributor Brian Sullivan.